-- 1. Spin Pro5TM Pentamers in a chilled microcentrifuge at $14,000 \times g$ for 3 minutes.
+- 1. Spin $Pro5^{TM}$ Pentamers and Fluorotags in a chilled microcentrifuge at $14,000 \times g$ for 3 minutes.
 This will help to remove protein aggregates that may contribute to non-specific staining.
-Maintain reagents on ice, shielded from light, until required.
+Maintain reagents on ice until required.
 Ensure that you do not aspirate any part of the pelleted aggregates when taking test volumes for staining. - 2.
-Allocate 1-2 ~ 10 lymphoid cells (PBMC or splenocytes) per staining condition.

-This ensures that you have a sufficient number of cells to collect up to 500,000 events during flow cytometric analysis.

-- 3. Wash the cells\ with wash buffer and resuspend in the residual volume (~ 50ml).
+Allocate 1-2 ́ 106 lymphoid cells (PBMC or splenocytes) per staining condition. - This ensures that you have a sufficient number of cells to collect up to 500,000 events during flow cytometric analysis. - 3.
+Wash the cells with wash buffer and resuspend in the residual volume (~ 50ml).
 Keep tubes chilled on ice for all subsequent steps, except where otherwise indicated. - 4.
-Add one test (10 mh) of each labeled Pentamer to the cells and mix by pipetting. - 5.
-Incubate at room temperature (22°C) for 10 minutes, shielded from light. - 6.
-Wash the cells with 2ml wash buffer per tube and resuspend in residual liquid ( $\sim 50$ ml). - 7.
-Add an optimally titrated amount of anti-CD8 antibody (and fluorescent-labeled streptavidin (optimally titrated) if biotin-labeled Pentamer was added in step 4) and mix by pipetting. - 8.
+Add one test (2 m) of each unlabeled Pentamer (up to 6 Pentamers total) and mix by pipetting. - 5.
+Incubate at room temperature (22°C) for 10 minutes. - 6.
+Wash the cells with 2ml wash buffer per tube and resuspend in residual liquid (~ 50 ml). - 7.
+Add an optimally titrated amount of anti-CD8 antibody and 2.5 tests Pro5TM Fluorotag and mix by pipetting. - 8.
 Incubate samples on ice for 20 minutes, shielded from light. - 9.
 Wash cells twice with 2ml wash buffer per tube.
 Mix each tube. - 10.
 Add 200m fix solution.
 Vortex tubes.
 It is important to vortex well when adding fixative so that cells do not clump.
-Store tubes in the dark in the refrigerator until ready for data acquisition.

-The cells are now ready for flow cytometric analysis.
+Store tubes in the dark in the refrigerator until ready for data acquisition. - The cells are now ready for flow cytometric analysis.
 The Pentamer-positive cells can be viewed by gating first on live lymphoid cells and then analyzing on two-color plots showing either CD8 on the x-axis and each individual Pentamer on the y-axis, or by plotting one Pentamer against another.